Ursula Lamb: Life and academic career

-Lamb was born just before the outbreak of World War I in Germany and came of age in the interwar years.
-She attended the University of Berlin (1933–35), during Hitler's early years in power, studying history of art.
-While a student there she aided Jewish families to escape from Nazi Germany.
+Lamb was born 15 January, 1914, in Essen, Germany.
+She attended the University of Berlin (1933–35), during Hitler's early years in power, studying History of Art.
+While a student, Lamb helped Jewish families to escape from Nazi Germany.
 She was openly anti-Nazi, and was arrested protesting a Nazi official's speech.
-In 1935 she was able to come to the U.S., with aid from Quakers, as an exchange student at Smith College.
+In 1935, she was able to come to the U.S. with aid from Quakers as an exchange student at Smith College.
 Lamb entered the graduate program at University of California, Berkeley, studying with Herbert E. Bolton.
-She earned her M.A. in 1937 and her Ph.D. in 1949.
+She earned her M.A. in 1937 and Ph.D. in 1949.
 The topic of her master's thesis was "Americanization of the Forty-Eighters, 1848-1860," and her doctoral dissertation topic was "Nicolás de Ovando, comendador mayor of Alcántara and governor of the Indies."

-Due to prejudices against women in the era, Lamb was "prevented from pursuing her first choices in an academic career."
-But her difficulties in the U.S. were compounded by her being designated an "enemy alien."
-Despite her 1939 marriage to a U.S. citizen, distinguished physicist Willis Lamb, who later won a Nobel prize, she could not live within 50 miles of the coast.
+Due to prejudices against women in the era, Lamb was "prevented from pursuing her first choices in an academic career", and her difficulties in the U.S. were compounded by her being designated an "enemy alien."
+Despite her 1939 marriage to a U.S. citizen, distinguished physicist Willis Lamb, who later won a Nobel prize, Lamb could not live within 50 miles of the coast.
 She completed her dissertation on Nicolás de Ovando in 1949.